Simrantajk/Simrantajk/README.md

 - 👋 Hi, I’m @Simrantajk
-- 👀 I’m interested in learning programming.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning C language.
-- 💞️ I’m looking to collaborate on any basics projects.
+- 💞️ I’m looking to collaborate on any basic projects.
-- 📫 How to reach me gmail: simranchand0729@gmail.com
+- 📫 How to reach me email: ms.simrantaj@gmail.com

 <!---
 Simrantajk/Simrantajk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.